mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/augmented-reality/how-to-ar-simple-cube.md

 ## 1 Introduction

 Working with augmented reality (AR) is not all that different from implementing any other piece of Native functionality.
 Using just a few widgets, you can add two-or-three dimensional AR to your native mobile application.
-In this how-to you will make a 3D cube by dragging and dropping widgets into your Mendix app and then configuring them.
+In this guide you will make a 3D cube by dragging and dropping widgets into your Mendix app and then configuring them.

 ## 2 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before starting this guide, make sure you have completed the following prerequisites:

 For Android: